Skip to Content

 Program objective

-The objective of the 2025 Zenith Fellows Awards competition is to provide funding support for investigators who:
+The objective of the 2026 Zenith Fellows Awards competition is to provide funding support for investigators who have:

-- Have contributed significantly to neuroscience breakthroughs that have informed our broader understanding of Alzheimer's and other dementias.
+• Contributed significantly to neuroscience breakthroughs that have informed our broader understanding of AD/ADRD.

-- Are likely to make substantial contributions in the future.
+• Are likely to make substantial contributions in the future with their proposed work.

-The proposed research should address fundamental problems related to early detection, etiology, pathogenesis, treatment or prevention of Alzheimer’s and all other dementia.
-The proposed research must be on the cutting edge of basic science or biomedicine and thus may not conform to conventional scientific wisdom or may challenge prevailing orthodoxy.
+The proposed research should address fundamental problems related to early detection, etiology, pathogenesis, treatment, or prevention of AD/ADRD.
+We seek proposals at the cutting edge of basic science or biomedicine that may challenge prevailing orthodoxy or not conform to traditional funding mechanisms, but which promise a sustained and positive impact on the future of AD/ADRD research.

 Areas of focus